Manchuria: Population change

+Russian invasions

 The Russian conquest of Siberia was met with indigenous resistance to colonization, but Russian Cossacks crushed the natives.
 The conquest of Siberia and Manchuria also resulted in the spread of infectious diseases.
 Historian John F. Richards wrote: "...
 New diseases weakened and demoralized the indigenous peoples of Siberia.
 The worst of these was smallpox "because of its swift spread, the high death rates, and the permanent disfigurement of survivors." ...
 In the 1690s, smallpox epidemics reduced Yukagir numbers by an estimated 44 percent."
 At the behest of people like Vasilii Poyarkov in 1645 and Yerofei Khabarov in 1650, Russian Cossacks killed some peoples like the Daur people of Inner Mongolia and Xinjiang to the extent that some authors speak of genocide.

 The Daurs initially deserted their villages since they had heard about the cruelty of the Russians the first time Khabarov came.
 The second time he came, the Daurs decided to do battle against the Russians instead, but were slaughtered by Russian guns.
 The Russians came to be known as "red-beards".
 The Amur natives called Russian Cossacks luocha (羅剎), after demons in Buddhist mythology, because of their cruelty towards the Amur tribespeople, who were subjects of the Qing.
 The Qing viewed Russian proselytization of Eastern Orthodox Christianity to the indigenous peoples along the Amur River as a threat.

 In 1858 Russian diplomacy forced a weakening Qing dynasty to cede Manchuria north of the Amur to Russia under the Treaty of Aigun.
 In 1860, with the Treaty of Peking, the Russians managed to obtain a further large slice of Manchuria, east of the Ussuri River.
-As a result, Manchuria became divided into a Russian half (known as "Outer Manchuria", and a remaining Chinese half (known as "Inner Manchuria").
-In modern literature, "Manchuria" usually refers to Inner (Chinese) Manchuria.
+As a result, Manchuria became divided into a Russian half (known as Outer Manchuria or Russian Manchuria), and a remaining Chinese region (known as Manchuria).
+In modern literature, "Manchuria" usually refers to Manchuria in China.
 As a result of the Treaties of Aigun and Peking, Qing China lost access to the Sea of Japan.